Xampanyet Traditional tapas bar Born

-I been to Xampanyet my fair share of times, it´s always packed with a mix of national and international visitors (yes, you can probably find it in every guide book about Barcelona), but quiet a few locals can be spotted in the crowd.
+I have been to Xampanyet my fair share of times, it´s always packed with a mix of national and international visitors (yes, you can probably find it in every guide book about Barcelona), but quite a few locals can be spotted in the crowd.

-Xampanyet is one of most famous tapas bars in Barcelona, located on the same street as the Picasso museum, Montcada, 22, to be more precise.
+Xampanyet is one of the most famous tapas bars in Barcelona, located on the same street as the Picasso Museum, Montcada, 22, to be more precise.

-The interior and decoration has probably not changed much since the day it opened.
+The interior and decoration have probably not changed much since the day it opened.
 The walls are covered with colourful Spanish tiles.